agnesmcc/capstone_project_two/README.md

 A simple clone of eBay using a nodejs backend and React frontend.

 ## Features implemented
 Basic functionality was added to make this appear as eBay.
 Users can create listings.
 They can watch and bid on listings.
 Listings eventually expire, and if there are any bids, a winner is decided.
-Users can also access a dashboard that shows alll listings they are watching, bidding on, have won, or have sold.
+Users can also access a dashboard that shows all listings they are watching, bidding on, have won, or have sold.

 ## Basic user flow
 1. User registers or logs in.